james-caldwell1981/portfolio/templates/templates_readme.md

 <!--DESC Page Templates-->
-### This folder contains all templates for creating the web pages along with a file for storing jinja macros.
+### This folder contains all templates for creating the web pages along with a file for storing jinja macros.<br />